-The projectors are carefully aligned and edge blended across overlapping projection regions.
-The system is driven by movies made up of fisheye images, these are usually diced into pieces and played back using specialised graphics hardware.
-Even more recently, high-end graphics systems have been able to project interactive graphics in real-time so it is no longer necessary to limit the content to movies.
-The content is no longer limited to astronomy or even science education but indeed any subject matter including, but not limited to, a wider range of educational topics, immersive spatial environments, virtual heritage, and even pure entertainment.
+limit the content to movies.
+The content is not even limited to astronomy or even to science education, but indeed to any subject matter including, but not limited to, a wider range of educational topics, immersive spatial environments, virtual heritage, and even pure entertainment.

-With the success of digital projection in large planetariums and the development of formal standards [IPS 2004], interest has been growing in how to offer the same experience in smaller domes.
-These smaller domes are typically around 10m in diameter as found in many science centers, down to the smaller 5m diameter inflatable domes that can be installed almost anywhere.
-The difference between these smaller domes and the large planetariums is largely in the system cost the operators can sustain.
+With the success of digital projection in large planetariums and the development of formal standards [2], interest has been growing in how to offer the same experience in smaller domes.
+These smaller domes are typically around 10m in diameter (found in many science centers) down to the smaller 5m diameter inflatable domes [3] that can be installed almost anywhere.
+The difference between these smaller domes and the large planetariums is largely in the system cost they can sustain.
 Not only do multiple projector systems have a high initial cost, they also have higher requirements in local expertise, and incur a significant cost of ownership.
-The solution has been to employ a fisheye lens attached generally to a single commodity data projector.
-The projector and lens are located in the center of the dome, fisheye frames from movies or generated by real time interactive applications are projected through the lens, if created correctly they look undistorted on the dome.
+The solution to these cost problems has been to employ a fisheye lens attached generally to a single commodity data projector.

+The projector and lens are located in the center of the dome; fisheye frames from movies or generated by real time interactive applications are projected through the lens, and if created correctly they look undistorted on the dome.
 Such solutions have the benefit of being easy to manage and don't usually require specialised computer hardware.
-There are issues such as resolution and brightness, as well as chromatic aberration, but they are largely a reflection of the price one is prepared to pay for the projector.
-However for small operations based around public education or research based virtual environments the cost of a good fisheye projection system may still be prohibitive.
-The alternative projection system introduced here significantly reduces the cost of dome projection while maintaining a similar quality and even offers some interesting advantages over fisheye projection.
+There are issues such as resolution and brightness, but they are largely a reflection of the price one is prepared to pay for the projector.
+However for small operations based around public education or researchbased virtual environments, the cost of a good fisheye projection system may still be prohibitive.
+The alternative projection system introduced here significantly reduces the cost of dome projection while maintaining a similar quality and even offers some interesting advantages over fisheve projection.